 Simply, we are Victoria Oerton and Graham Simm.
-Victoria qualified in 2008 and Graham in 1988, so together we have over 40 years experience in Family Law.
-We worked together in Exeter for 5 years before deciding to set up in private practice here in Taunton.
+Victoria qualified in 2008 and Graham in 1988, so together we have over 46 years experience in Family Law.
+We worked together in Exeter for 5 years before deciding to set up in private practice here in Taunton in 2013.
 We work as a team so that we combine our collective experience and views in order to find the best solution for you.
-We know that Family Law can appear daunting, it’s language foreign, it’s approaches confusing , but there is more than one approach to all problems, and we are alive to the fact that what may suit one individual may be wholly unsuitable for another.
+We know that Family Law can appear daunting, it’s language foreign, it’s approaches confusing and ever changing, but there is more than one approach to all problems, and we are alive to the fact that what may suit one individual may be wholly unsuitable for another.

 Victoria Oerton (pronounced Orton - just ignore the e) hails from North Devon, the daughter of a local solicitor, and in fact is the fifth generation of solicitors in her family.
 Vic was a trainee solicitor in North Devon before moving to South Devon upon qualification,where she practised until setting up Oerton Simm with Graham.
 She approaches cases in the same spirit as Graham, namely believing that talking about problems, rather than shouting and fighting, is the best way to resolve them.
 Not always possible, but an admirable objective and one that has settled many of her cases much earlier than would otherwise have been the case.

 Graham is a Yorkshire lad, having practiced in Surrey for the first 15 years of his professional life before heading off to the South West in 2003.
 Throughout his professional career he has specialised in family law.
 He is a qualified Collaborative practitioner, and believes that most cases would come to a resolution much more quickly if only the parties would communicate.